shrutiVij1502/SSL-Setup/README.md

 Connect your Instance with putty with the key we have downloaded at the time of launching the instance.

 ![image](https://user-images.githubusercontent.com/67600604/171338471-18328e62-3a3c-4a40-a056-3993fa5f179b.png)

-In our case, we are using AMI Linux. so , for installing nginx we will use the yum command
+In our case, we are using AMI Linux. so , for installing nginx we will use the yum commands

 sudo yum install nginx